Chromium-6 Questions and Answers

 2. We are coordinating with our local water retailers to respond appropriately.

-3. We are actively engaged in the state and federal process to establish a science-based drinking water standard for chromium-6.
+3. We were actively engaged in the state and federal process to establish a science-based drinking water standard for chromium-6.

 4. We continue to monitor new science regarding chromium-6 and other unregulated contaminants.